Akebia Therapeutics Inc. (AKBA) Shares Down Despite Recent Market Volatility

-Akebia Therapeutics Inc. (NASDAQ: AKBA)’s stock price has decreased by -10.92 compared to its previous closing price of 0.71.
-Despite this, the company has seen a loss of -20.55% in its stock price over the last five trading days.
+Akebia Therapeutics Inc. (NASDAQ: AKBA)’s stock price has decreased by -6.80 compared to its previous closing price of 0.69.
+Despite this, the company has seen a gain of 0.63% in its stock price over the last five trading days.

 Is It Worth Investing in Akebia Therapeutics Inc. (NASDAQ: AKBA) Right Now?

-Moreover, the 36-month beta value for AKBA is 0.78.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for AKBA is 0.78.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Akebia Therapeutics Inc. (AKBA) is $1.63, which is $0.99 above the current market price.
-The public float for AKBA is 181.19M and currently, short sellers hold a 4.62% of that float.
-On March 20, 2023, AKBA’s average trading volume was 2.39M shares.
+The average price predicted by analysts for AKBA is $1.63, which is $0.98 above the current price.
+The public float for AKBA is 181.19M and currently, short sellers hold a 3.69% ratio of that float.
+The average trading volume of AKBA on March 27, 2023 was 2.34M shares.

 AKBA’s Market Performance

-The stock of Akebia Therapeutics Inc. (AKBA) has seen a -20.55% decrease in the past week, with a -28.36% drop in the past month, and a 40.01% gain in the past quarter.
-The volatility ratio for the week is 11.69%, and the volatility levels for the past 30 days are at 12.86% for AKBA.
-The simple moving average for the last 20 days is -22.86% for AKBA stock, with a simple moving average of 35.81% for the last 200 days.
+The stock of Akebia Therapeutics Inc. (AKBA) has seen a 0.63% increase in the past week, with a -13.68% drop in the past month, and a 55.50% gain in the past quarter.
+The volatility ratio for the week is 10.00%, and the volatility levels for the past 30 days are at 11.55% for AKBA.
+The simple moving average for the last 20 days is -20.13% for AKBA stock, with a simple moving average of 34.52% for the last 200 days.

 Analysts’ Opinion of AKBA